 Doesn’t race enhance individuality?
 I think it does but only when individuality is nurtured and developed apart from race.
 The race-holder . . . feels inadequate or insecure and then seeks reassurance through race.
 When, instead, a sense of self arises from individual achievement and self-realization.
 When self-esteem is established apart from race, then racial identity can only enhance because it is no longer needed for any other purpose.

 The moral foundation of the civil rights movement was that it minimized race as a legitimate rationale for racial dehumanization.
 The morality of this position– minimizing race as a rationale for racial hierarchy– is now held in contempt.
-Thanks to identity politics, the opposite is now true: race must be used as a social totem to determine who’s essential and who isn’t.
-The obsession with race has significantly contributed to increased racial discord, which has further distressed our national ties.
+Thanks to identity politics, the opposite is true: race must be used as a social totem to determine who’s essential and who isn’t.
+The obsession with race has significantly contributed to increased racial discord, further distressing our national ties.

+Because black identity maintains the proposition of being never-ending victims of “white supremacy” and “oppression,” it’s hard to argue that improved self-esteem is attainable by self-defining oneself or one’s group as permanently victimized.
 Attempting to create and re-create ourselves in our racial image to improve our self-consciousness and recover our self-respect (internally and externally) has been unsuccessful.
-Because black identity maintains the proposition of being never-ending victims of “white supremacy,” and “oppression,” it’s hard to argue that improved self-esteem is attainable by self-defining oneself or one’s group as permanently victimized.
-Trying to personify racialized distinctions that serve as a foundation for respectability, or an emotional balm used as consolation for the terrible things that happened in the past, discourages us from using the available resources and prospects to build our future– in America, as Americans, how we see fit.
+Trying to personify racialized distinctions that serve as a foundation for respectability or as an emotional balm used as consolation for the terrible things that happened in the past discourages us from using the available resources and prospects to build our future– in America, as Americans, how we see fit.

-A solution to our identity crisis is for blacks to reject racial self-definition and define ourselves by our national identity.
-Rather than being black Americans, African Americans, ‘people of color’, or some other exaggerated construction of our racial identity, blacks should define ourselves as American.
+A solution to our identity crisis is for blacks to reject racial self-definition and define themselves by their national identity.
 The transcendence of our national identity surpasses the reductionism and assumed determinism of our race-based identity.
+Rather than being black Americans, African Americans, ‘people of color,’ or some other exaggerated construction of our racial identity, blacks should define themselves as American.

 Blacks should reject the separatist attitude that nourishes estrangement; we must embrace our national identity.
-We have a responsibility to adopt a sense of –and rootedness in– America because, we are American.
+We are responsible for adopting a sense of –and rootedness in– America because we are American.
 We should immediately accept an Americanism that will allow us to have confidence in our ability to achieve the fullness of human potential– not as exiles but as citizens.
-Rev. King prophetically said in his last speech before he was killed that he’d “been to the mountaintop,” that he’d “seen the Promised Land, and that “we, as a people, [would] get to the promised land.”
+Rev. King prophetically said in his last speech before his assassination that he’d “been to the mountaintop,” that he’d “seen the Promised Land, and that “we, as a people, [would] get to the promised land.”
 King had faith in America and her potential.
 For some blacks, establishing our national identity before our racial identity will be an act of faith.
 But, as one pastor put it, “faith isn’t just about learning how to get to the promised land.
 Faith is learning how to live in the promised land.”

-It definitely took some time, but we have crossed the Jordan River.
+It took some time, but we crossed the Jordan River.
 America is our home.
-America isn’t perfect but she is good.
+America isn’t perfect, but she is good.
 Despite our country’s internal contradictions, blacks that live in America enjoy the highest quality of life than all other blacks in every other place in the world, and it’s not even close.
-Therefore, we must dispense with recounting the sins of the past; people are tired of hearing it.
+Therefore, we must dispense with recounting past sins; people are tired of hearing them.
 No amount of anger, shame, or the emotional manipulation of our fellow Americans can change history.
-Most white people will never feel the sense of shame or remorse that blacks think is commensurate with the evils of the past.
+Most white people will never feel the sense of guilt or remorse that blacks think is commensurate with the evils of the past.
 What happened, happened.
-Accepting our national identity shows that the tribulations of the past doesn’t define who we are, nor does it determine our future.
+Accepting our national identity shows that the tribulations of the past don’t define who we are, nor does it determine our future.

 Our American identity is a response to our identity crisis and is a practical approach to overcoming the countless limitations and frustrations inherent in prioritizing racial uplift.
 Embracing the superiority of our national identity works against the constricted, coercive racialism and divisiveness of Black Lives Matter and the deception of the 1619 Project.
 It frustrates the fractionalized limitations of identity politics.
 It diminishes the internal feelings of victimization, anger, and manipulation that underlie the impetus for reparations.

-Deliberately accepting of our national identity will enhance our quality of life.
+Deliberately accepting our national identity will enhance our quality of life.
 National pride in who we are can produce a life less consumed with racial paranoia and feelings of discrimination, anger, bitterness, and self-doubt.
-By accepting our national identity above our racial identity, blacks will send a clear message that we see and believe ourselves to be equally American.
+By accepting our national identity above our racial identity, blacks will communicate that we see and believe ourselves to be equally American.
 As equals, blacks will demand to be treated and judged by identical standards expected of others.
-While in direct competition with our peers, we will demonstrate that we are able to meet and exceed these standards.
-We will irrevocably establish our equality based on our self-determination–and realization–rather than the fabricated parity and false sense of accomplishment established by the benevolent chauvinism of those who patronizingly intervene on our behalf.
+While in direct competition with our peers, we will demonstrate that we can meet and exceed these standards.
+We will establish our equality based on our self-determination–and realization–rather than the fabricated parity and false sense of accomplishment set by the benevolent chauvinism of those who patronizingly intervene on our behalf.

-The courage to flourish, should affirm for some– and reaffirm for others–an appreciation for how far blacks have come in such a short period of time; it couldn’t have happened anywhere else.
-Courage, determination, and national pride should be the foundation upon which we take advantage of today’s prospects to establish exactly who we are–
+The courage to flourish should affirm for some– and reaffirm for others–an appreciation for how far blacks have come in such a short time; it couldn’t have happened anywhere else.
+Courage, determination, and national pride should be the foundation upon which we take advantage of today’s prospects to establish precisely who we are–